 The literal and figurative fair-haired boy of his noble family, Baron Meinster departs from the dark and brooding vampire paradigm set up by previous Draculas.
 On the most basic visual level, David Peel’s classically handsome Anglo-Saxon features and wig of frosted blond locks endow the Baron with an angelic aura.

 Meinster lacks Dracula’s grand reach and authority, yet the intimate scope of his agenda and his stealth approach inspire a more relatable fear: mightn’t we all fall for such an ingratiating personification of evil?
 Beyond his imperative to stay alive, Meinster also displays a refined, psychological strain of sadism.
 Deceit isn’t a means to an end; it’s part of the thrill for Meinster.
-And, unlike Dracula, he can muster the disarming façade needed to deceive humans over a period of courtship.
+He can muster the disarming façade needed to deceive humans over a period of courtship.

 Christopher Lee played Dracula as “monarch of all vampires,” the title bestowed upon him by Brides’ prologue: somber, domineering, and attractive, certainly, but animalistic.
 Lugosi accentuated the seductive magnetism of the Count, but nevertheless exuded a debonair creepiness that initially prompts Mina to mock his accent and bearing.

 In essence, Dracula is an outsider.
 You might be drawn to him, but you’d also be on your guard around him.
 Potential victims don’t tend to suspect that he’s a 500-year-old bloodsucking demon until it’s too late; then again, most don’t wholeheartedly welcome him into their lives either.
-Dracula makes no pretense of courtship.
+Dracula makes no pretense of traditional courtship.
 He simply takes what he wants.
 The emotions of his prey are as meaningless to him as the squeaks of a field mouse to a hungry hawk.

 The Gentle Art of Vampirism